lewishowles/testing/README.md

 ### `shouldHaveValue`

-Ensure that a previous form field has `value`.
+Assert that a previous form field has `value`.

 ### `shouldBeVisible`

-Ensure that an element is visible.
+Assert that an element is visible.

 ### `shouldNotBeVisible`

-Ensure that an element is not visible.
+Assert that an element is not visible.

 ### `shouldHaveClass(className)`

-Ensure that an element has the given `className`.
+Assert that an element has the given `className`.

 ### `shouldNotHaveClass(className)`

-Ensure that an element does not have the given `className`.
+Assert that an element does not have the given `className`.

 ### `shouldHaveAttribute(attribute, value)`

-Ensure that an element has `attribute` with value `value`.
+Assert that an element has `attribute` with value `value`.
 If no value is provided, the existence of `attribute` is checked.

 ### `shouldNotHaveAttribute(attribute, value)`

-Ensure that an element does not have `attribute` with value `value`.
+Assert that an element does not have `attribute` with value `value`.
 If no value is provided, the existence of `attribute` is checked.

 ### `shouldHaveCount(count)`

-Ensure that there are `count` elements.
+Assert that there are `count` elements.

 ### `shouldHaveText(text)`

-Ensure that an element _contains_ the given `text` (including partial matches).
+Assert that an element _contains_ the given `text` (including partial matches).

 ### `shouldNotHaveText(text)`

-Ensure that an element does not _contain_ the given `text` (including partial matches).
+Assert that an element does not _contain_ the given `text` (including partial matches).

+### `shouldHaveFocus()`

+Assert that an element has the current focus.

+### `shouldNotHaveFocus()`

+Assert that an element does not have the current focus.